Lillian H. Smith: Boys and Girls House

-By 1962, the house was “falling to pieces” and was considered unsafe for further use, so plans were made to replace the library building.
-On April 22, a “farewell party” was held to mark the end of the building’s use.
-In August of that year, the house was demolished, and construction on the new building began in September.
+By 1962, the house was in disrepair and considered unsafe for further use, so plans were made to replace the library building.
+In August of that year, the house was demolished and construction on the new building began in September.
 The new facility opened on May 7th, 1964.

-Smith's classification system
+Classification system

-In the summer of 1930, the arrangement of books in the Toronto children's library collections was changed from the Dewey Decimal system to a system derived in-house based on the interests and needs of the children using it.
+In the summer of 1930, the arrangement of books in the Toronto children's library collections was changed from the Dewey Decimal system to a system derived in-house based on the interests and needs of children users.

-The Toronto Public Library had adapted the Dewey Decimal system in 1909, but due to its numerical-based organization, it was a system better suited for adult books than children’s books.
 Smith and her colleagues had observed that children had difficulty using the Dewey system.

-The new system, which became known as the "Lillian H. Smith Classification" was based on the alphabet, rather than on numbers, and divided books into “intellectual level”: X - Z was for pre-school level, A - V was for junior and senior school levels, and W was for senior school level.
+The new system, which became known as the Lillian H. Smith Classification, was based on the alphabet, rather than on numbers, and divided books into intellectual levels: X-Z for pre-school level, A-V for junior and senior school levels, and W for senior school level.
 Because of the simplicity of this new system, the card catalogue for navigating the shelves was replaced with a simple shelf list.

 The system consisted of the following categories: